By Emily Harrington

 These boots are made for walkin’ and that’s just what they’ll do, soon enough I’m going to walk all over C-U.

 Champaign-Urbana is filled with trails and paths to explore!
 Some are big, some are small, but all provide a unique glimpse at a part of Champaign or Urbana that you may have not explored before.

-- Ashland Park Subdivision Trail is 2 miles long located around and through the Ashland Park Subdivision east of Prospect and north of Interstate Drive.
+- Ashland Park Subdivision Trail is 2 miles long located around and through the Ashland Park Subdivision east of Prospect Avenue and north of Interstate Drive.
 The trail surrounds Toalson Park.

 - Boulware Trail is 1.25 miles long extending north of Windsor Road, through Mattis Park and ending near State and Fox Drive.

 - First Street Trail (University Park Trail) is 1.48 miles long found along First Street from Gregory to Windsor Road.

 - Greenbelt Bikeway is 1.6 miles long crossing through three parks.
 The bikeway begins on the north end at Dodds Park on Parkland Way Drive and extends to the south for .44 miles.
 When the bikeway crosses Bradley Avenue it continues through Heritage Park for .65 miles.
 Finally the trail passes under Interstate 72 for its last leg at Kaufman Park for .35 miles.

 - Greenbelt Connector Trail is .23 miles providing an extension from Greenbelt Bikeway in Heritage Park to Country Fair Drive.